marcojakob/code.makery.ch/collections/library/html-css-en-part7.md

 Web design that is optimized for different screen sizes is called [responsive web design](http://en.wikipedia.org/wiki/Responsive_web_design).

 <div class="alert alert-warning">
   **Note:** Bootstrap is capable of automatically collapsing the menu into a menu button.
-But this requires an additional JavaScript files.
-In the <a class="alert-link" href="/library/more-html-css/javascript-bootstrap/">JavaScript with Bootstrap</a> article I explain how you can program such a navigations.
+But this requires additional JavaScript files.
+In the <a class="alert-link" href="/library/more-html-css/javascript-bootstrap/">JavaScript with Bootstrap</a> article I explain how you can program such navigations.
 </div>

-## Bootstrap and Navigation on all Pages
+## Bootstrap and Navigation in all Pages

-So far, we have inserted Bootstrap and the navigation only on our home page.
-The goal, of course, is that they are included on all pages.
+So far, we have inserted Bootstrap and the navigation only in our home page.
+The goal, of course, is that they are included in all pages.

-With small adjustment we can copy the code from the home page to all other pages (blog, blog entries, contact, etc.).
+With small adjustments we can copy the code from the home page to all other pages (blog, blog entries, contact, etc.).

 #### 1. Insert Viewport and Bootstrap CSS